 Cooking with Edible Flowers

 Freeze them in ice cubes, or make an ice ring for a punch.

-Make candied flowers by brushing egg white over each petal then dusting with super-fine sugar.
+Make candied flowers by brushing egg whites over each petal, then dusting with super-fine sugar.

-Make floral scented sugar (rose petals or lavender)
+Make floral scented sugar with rose petals or lavender.